 The black share of conventional home-purchase loans in Boston has fallen by over 40% in the last six years so that in 2014 they received only 3.6% of all loans in the city although they constitute 21.0% of all households.
 In seven of the city’s twenty major neighborhoods not a single home-purchase loan was made to a black borrower.

 More positively, the implementation of the Massachusetts’s unique CRA for Mortgage Lenders law appears to have had a favorable impact on the relative performance of independent mortgage companies in serving traditionally underserved borrowers and neighborhoods in Boston, Greater Boston, and Massachusetts.

-Changing Patterns XIX: Mortgage Lending to Traditionally Underserved Borrowers & Neighborhoods in Boston, Greater Boston and Massachusetts 2011, provides analyses of lending patterns in the city of Boston, Greater Boston and Massachusetts in 2011, as well as for each of the state's thirty-three largest cities and towns.
-Changing Patterns XIX was prepared for MCBC by Jim Campen, professor emeritus of economics at UMass Boston and longtime MAHA board member.
+Changing Patterns XXII: Mortgage Lending to Traditionally Underserved Borrowers & Neighborhoods in Boston, Greater Boston and Massachusetts 2014, provides an analysis of area lending patterns.
+Changing Patterns XXII was prepared for MCBC by Jim Campen, professor emeritus of economics at UMass Boston and longtime MAHA board member.

 Past Year Reports:

 1803 Dorchester Avenue

 Dorchester, MA 02124